fenning-research-group/Python-Utilities/README.md

 Python modules for general FRG use

 # Installation Instructions
-The following instructions assume that python 3.x and pip are already installed
+The following instructions assume that python 3.x and pip are already installed.
-  - Download the FrgTools module, either by cloning the repo or downloading the repo + unzipping to a known location
   - Open a terminal/command prompt window
     - note: if using Anaconda, use the Anaconda prompt, not OS prompt!
-  - Navigate to the FrgTools directory
-  - run `pip install -e ./frgtools`
+  - run `pip install 'git+https://github.com/fenning-research-group/Python-Utilities.git#egg=frgtools&subdirectory=FrgTools'`

+ If you have previously installed frgtools and are looking to upgrade to a more recent version, run `pip install 'git+https://github.com/fenning-research-group/Python-Utilities.git#egg=frgtools&subdirectory=FrgTools' --upgrade`